What is the "Z-100 LifeLine"?

 All readers are entitled to free non-commercial "For Sale" or "Wanted" advertising for Z-100 related items.
 Any artwork must be camera-ready.

 Articles are highly encouraged, but must relate in some manner to the H/Z-100; that is software must be able to run on, or hardware must be installable on, the H/Z-100.
 Articles describing special uses of the H/Z-100 is of particular interest.
+This requirement has been modified over the years to include other topics of interest.

 Commercial use reprints are approved on a case-by-case basis.
 Non-commercial use reprints of any issue is permitted as long as proper credit is given to the "Z-100 LifeLine".
 Issues prior to issue number 31 (January 1994) were published by Paul F. Herman, Inc., 9317 Amazon Drive, New Port Richey, FL.
 Portions not specifically credited to other contributors were written by Paul and only he can approve commercial reprints of those issues.